infogulch/caddy-zone-manager/README.md

 ### Generic records (`rr`)

 For any type not covered above (e.g. `TLSA`, `SVCB`, `HTTPS`, `DS`, …), use the generic `rr` directive.
-It keeps the TTL in its zone-file-native position (right after the name), and the data is standard presentation-format RDATA, validated via libdns `RR.Parse()`:
+It keeps the TTL in its zone-file-native position (right after the name), and the data is standard presentation-format RDATA, though the data field may need to be quoted if it contains spaces or other special characters.

 > [!NOTE]
-> Support for `rr` records is dependent on your libdns provider.
+> Support for some `rr` records may vary depending on the libdns provider.

 ```caddyfile
 records {